 With my father-in-law inside Jólasveinahellirinn

-Here in Iceland, we have 13 Yule lads, which are quite different from Santa Claus.
-There are records of names of more than 70 Yule Lads, but somehow these 13 Yule lads have stayed with us until modern times.
+Here in Iceland, we have 13 Yule Lads, which are pretty different from Santa Claus.
+There are records of more than 70 Yule Lads, but somehow these 13 have stayed with us into modern times.

-In their strangely formed natural cave, you will find lava beds for each and every one of the Yule lads with their personal belongings.
+In their strangely formed natural cave, you will find lava beds for all of the Yule lads with their personal belongings.

-Inside the cave is a kitchen and you can find their laundry hanging up to dry, so it seems like they just popped out and could be back any minute now.
+Inside the cave is a kitchen, and their laundry is hanging to dry, so it seems like they just popped out and could be back any minute now.

-It is not easy finding this cave, but so worth it if you manage to stumble upon it.
+It is not easy to find this cave, but it is so worth it if you manage to stumble upon it.
 I often get letters from travellers, asking me about the exact location of the cave.

 Am I at liberty to give information on a hidden cave?
 I don't know, but the photo above will give you some idea of where to find this cave.